-- “I’m ok, you are not ok” is also a very dangerous position in my view, because it makes us straggle from important coaching ethics.
-When we see the other as being “not Ok” there is a high risk to see him inferior, incomplete, needing to be fixed.
-Even worse, your ego gets elevated and you as a coach lapse into the sin of judging him and his life decisions because you feel superior.
+“I’m ok, you are not ok” is also a very dangerous position in my view, because it makes us deviate from important coaching ethics.
+When I see the other as being “not Ok” there is a high risk to see him inferior, incomplete, needing to be fixed or even worse, your ego gets elevated and you as a coach lapse into the sin of judging him and his life decisions because you feel superior.

-- “I’m not ok, you are not ok” is basically explained that we both need to be fixed, neither of us really trust oneself or the coaching relationship.
+“I’m not ok, you are not ok” is basically explained that we both need to be fixed, neither of us really trust oneself or this relationship.

-But once we remember this principle, I’m ok you are ok, the courage comes back to us, and we realize we are all human beings.
-Keeping active this principle in my mind helps me very much in my first sessions with a client.
-The first meeting, when you don’t really know what to expect, I rely on “I’m ok, you are ok” whatever would happen.
-This usually sets a healthy ground for the relationship to grow further.
-The client feels accepted and respected and from there we can start building trust.
-He feels the acceptance and respect and he gets inspired to do the same.
+But once we remember this principle, I’m ok – you are ok, the courage comes back to us, and we realize we are all human beings.
+Also, actively keeping this principle in my mind helps me very much in my first sessions with a client.
+The first meeting, when you don’t really know what to expect, you rely on “I’m ok – you are ok” whatever would happen.
+This usually sets a healthy ground for your relationship to grow further.
+The client feels accepted and respected and from there you can start building trust.
+He feels you provide the same acceptance and respect for yourself as well and he gets inspired to do the same.